BA Hons Business Enterprise

 Business enterprise is about the creation of wealth.
 This course focuses on the ability of entrepreneurship to challenge the norm and disrupt established markets through the creation of new ventures.

 This programme will allow you to develop an awareness of academic and practitioner perspectives and apply them in real-life settings.
-It will also give you the real-world skills that are highly valued in a competitive employment market.
+It will also give you real-world skills that are highly valued in a competitive employment market.

 Linking students & local businesses